sgratzl/d3tutorial/README.md

 In the current version we have static hard-coded data in our files.
 D3 provides a bunch of function for loading external files.
 The most important ones are `d3.json` for loading JSON files and `d3.csv` for CSV files respectively.

-**Important: Data Loading is asynchronous**!
+**Important: Data loading is asynchronous**!
 That means you won't get the data immediately as a return value.
 But you are getting a [promise](#promises) that will be resolved as soon as the data are ready.
 You can't predict when this happens.
 You have to structure your code accordingly.

 ```js
 d3.json('file_to_load.json')